Buyer’s Guide: Choosing the Right Semi Truck Heat Shield

 - 430 stainless – more affordable, slightly less corrosion resistance.

-- Powder-coated – color customization and unique styling of a stainless steel heat shield; this is how some custom show trucks achieve a totally uniform blacked-out paint job.
+- Powder-coated steel – color customization and unique styling of a stainless steel heat shield; this is how some custom show trucks achieve a totally uniform blacked-out paint job.

 Understanding Radiant Heat and Exhaust Stack Temps